 Ajab Khan is a resident of Achin district, which was among the first Nangarhar regions swept by IS this year.

 He told Radio Free Afghanistan most IS fighters and commanders are Pakistanis while relatively few Afghan Taliban have switched allegiance to IS.

-"Most of them are from the [nearby] Orakzai and Afridi [tribal] communities [across the border in Pakistan's Khyber and Orakzai tribal districts]," he said.
+"Most of them are from the [nearby] Orakzai and Afridi [tribal] communities [across the border in Pakistan's Khyber and Orakzai tribal districts]," Khan said.
 "They have some Afghan fighters but the leaders are Pakistani, and they have moved to these regions along with their families."

-Khan said that unlike the Taliban's tolerance for opium cultivation and drug trafficking, IS has imposed a complete ban on narcotics.
+He said that unlike the Taliban's tolerance for opium cultivation and drug trafficking, IS has imposed a complete ban on narcotics.
 In some communities, IS fighters have even forced shopkeepers to stop selling cigarettes.